sachinmsahrma/Ant-Media-Docs/docs/Publish-with-a-Hardware-Encoder---Teradek-Vidiu-Pro.rst

 as usual.

-When you are done about broadcasting, you can press “Start/Stop” button again to stop the broadcasting
+When you are done about broadcasting, you can press “Start/Stop” button again to stop the broadcasting.